Free Online CBM Calculator

 Instantly.

-Enter your cargo dimensions in any unit.
-Get total cubic metres, volumetric weight for air & sea freight, and container fit analysis — in real time, with zero guesswork.
+Enter cargo dimensions in any unit.
+Get total cubic metres, accurate volumetric weight for air & sea, density analysis, and container fit — in real time.

 Total CBM